magento/merchdocs/src/tax/display-settings.md

    - `Including and Excluding Tax`

    {:.bs-callout-info}
-   If you set this option to `Including Tax`, the tax appears only if there is a tax rule that matches the tax origin, or if there is a customer address that matches the tax rule.
+   If you set this option to `Including Tax`, the tax appears only if there is a tax rule that matches the tax origin or if there is a customer address that matches the tax rule.
 Events that can trigger a match include customer account creation, login, or the use of the Tax and Shipping estimation tool in the shopping cart.

 1. For **Display Shipping Prices**, choose one of the following: